SkillsFundingAgency/das-employerapprenticeshipsservice/docs/Finance/LevyDeclarations/Index.md

 ### A constantly running worker role subscribes to a topic containing `EmployerRefreshLevyQueueMessage`

 - The worker role `SFA.DAS.EAS.LevyDeclarationProvider.Worker` uses our `MessageSubscriberFactory` pattern to subscribe to a topic named ` MA_LevyDeclaration`.
-- Each `EmployerRefreshLevyQueueMessage` message recieved is used to update the database
+- Each `EmployerRefreshLevyQueueMessage` message received is used to update the database

 ### How each message is processed